Siostron/SeismicStations_SOH/README.md

 - ## SpiderNano_Worldsensing/Spider_PseudoTiempoReal_Geospace.job
   ## SpiderNano_Worldsensing/Spider_PseudoTiempoReal_TC.job

   Bash scipts to retieve the internal data of a SpiderNano Worldsensing (spd files), convert them to mssed and simulate a seedlink connection.
 It uses Worldsensing's tool *spd2ms* to obtain the mseeds files, Iris *Rinserver* (https://github.com/EarthScope/ringserver) to create a seedling rinbuffer and *qmerge* to split the mseed files.
-The scrip also sends a dayly email with the SOH of the station.
+The scrip also sends a daily email with the SOH of the station.
 Linux *mailutils* must be installed and configured.
 The only diference between these two scripts is the correction of Geospace's polarity inversion:

 ```
 195,196c193